 Six career-defining reasons to become a qualified SENCO with us:

 - Learn on the job – engage with real-life learning that slots perfectly into your day-to-day and builds on your existing practice.

 - Embrace flexible e-learning – experience our leading virtual campus (Campus OnlineTM) and take the latest skills and knowledge into the heart of your setting.

-- Encounter a perfectly weighted practice-led study programme that doesn’t overload you with theory and take the module in any order that suits you.
+- Encounter a perfectly weighted practice-led study programme that doesn’t overload you with theory and take the modules in any order that suits you.